Corythosaurus

 Corythosaurus is known from many complete specimens, including the nearly complete holotype found by Brown in 1911.
-The holotype skeleton is only missing the last section of the tail, and part of the forelimbs, but was preserved with impressions of polygonal scales.
-Corythosaurus is known from many skulls with tall crests.
-The crests resemble the crests of the cassowary and a Corinthian helmet.
+The holotype skeleton is only missing the last section of the tail and part of the front legs, but was preserved with impressions of polygonal scales.
+Corythosaurus is known from many skulls with tall crests that resemble those of the cassowary and a Corinthian helmet.
 The most likely function of the crest is thought to be vocalization.
-As in a trombone, sound waves would travel through many chambers in the crest, and then get amplified when Corythosaurus exhaled.
-A Corythosaurus specimen has been preserved with its last meal in its chest cavity.
-Inside the cavity were remains of conifer needles, seeds, twigs, and fruits: Corythosaurus probably fed on all of these.
+As in a trombone, sound waves would travel through many chambers in the crest and then get amplified when Corythosaurus exhaled.
+One Corythosaurus specimen has even been preserved with its last meal in its chest cavity.
+Inside the cavity were remains of conifer needles, seeds, twigs, and fruits, suggesting that Corythosaurus probably fed on all of these.

 The two species of Corythosaurus are both present in slightly different levels of the Dinosaur Park Formation.
 Both still co-existed with theropods and other ornithischians, like Daspletosaurus, Brachylophosaurus, Parasaurolophus, Scolosaurus, and Chasmosaurus.

 Discovery and species

-The first specimen, AMNH 5240, was discovered in 1911 by Barnum Brown in Red Deer River, Alberta, Canada, and secured by him in the Fall of 1912.
+The first specimen, AMNH 5240, was discovered in 1911 by Barnum Brown in Red Deer River of Alberta and secured by him in the Fall of 1912.
 As well as an almost complete skeleton, the find was notable because impressions of much of the creature's skin had also survived.
 The specimen came from the Belly River Group of the province.
-The left or underside of the skeleton was preserved in carbonaceous clay, making it difficult to expose the skin.
-The skeleton was articulated, and only missing about the last 0.61 m of the tail and the forelimbs.
-Both scapulae and coracoids are preserved in position, but the rest of the forelimbs are gone, except for phalanges and pieces of humeri, ulnae and radii.
-Apparently the remaining forelimbs were weathered or eroded away.
-Impressions of the integument were preserved covering over a large part of the skeletons outlining, and shows the form of the body.
+The left or underside of the skeleton was preserved in carbonaceous clay, making it difficult to expose the skin to the elements.
+The skeleton was articulated and only missing about the last 0.61 m of the tail and front legs.
+Both scapulae and coracoids are preserved in position, but the rest of the front legs are gone (except for phalanges and pieces of the humeri, ulnae, and radii).
+Apparently, the remaining front legs were weathered or eroded away.
+Impressions of the integument were preserved covering over a large part of the skeleton's outlining and shows the form of the body.
 Another specimen, AMNH 5338, was found in 1914 by Brown and Peter Kaisen.
 Both specimens are now housed in the American Museum of Natural History in their original death poses.

-The type species Corythosaurus casuarius was named by Barnum Brown in 1914, based on the first specimen collected by him in 1912.
+The type species, Corythosaurus casuarius, was named by Barnum Brown in 1914, based on the first specimen collected by him in 1912.
 AMNH 5240 is thus the holotype.
-In 1916, the original author, Brown, published a more detailed description which was also based on AMNH 5338, which specimen is therefore the plesiotype.
-Corythosaurus is among many lambeosaurines that possess crests, and it was the crest that lends Corythosaurus its name.
-The generic name Corythosaurus is derived from Greek κόρυθος, korythos, "Corinthian helmet", and means "helmeted lizard".
-The specific name casuarius refers to the cassowary, a bird with a similar skull crest.
+In 1916, the original author, Brown, published a more detailed description that was also based on AMNH 5338, which is therefore the plesiotype.
+Corythosaurus is among many lambeosaurines that possess crests and it was the crest that lends Corythosaurus its name.
+The generic name Corythosaurus is derived from the Greek κόρυθος,(korythos), "Corinthian helmet", and means "helmeted lizard".
+The specific name, casuarius, refers to the cassowary, a bird with a similar skull crest.
 The full binomial of Corythosaurus casuarius thus means "Cassowary-like reptile, with a Corinthian helmet crest".